 First, you'll need to calculate the dough's hydration level, the percentage of liquid compared to flour, by weight.
 A dough's hydration determines how stiff or soft the finished bread will be - the higher the hydration, the softer and loftier the bread.

 For the tangzhong method to work, the dough needs to have at least a 75% hydration level.
-This is because some of the liquid will be used in the pre-cooked slurry (the tangzhong) and not available to assist the dough's texture.
+This is because some of the liquid will be used in the pre-cooked paste (the tangzhong) and not available to assist the dough's texture.

 If the dough's hydration is less than 75%, you'll need to increase the amount of liquid in the dough.
 Multiply the weight of the dough by 0.75 to get the weight of liquid required.
 The difference between the required weight and the recipe's original weight is how much more liquid you'll need.